medic/cht-docs/content/en/apps/_index.md

 ### To Build an App

 Technically speaking, CHT Applications consist of JSON files, XLSForms, JavaScript code, media (images/videos), and translations.
 Collectively, this is referred to as "configuration code".
-The following technical skills are necessary to work with configuration code.
+The following technical skills are necessary to work with all the aspects of configuration code.

-* XLSForms
+* Use of command line tools to compile and deploy configuration code
-* JavaScript code and JavaScript expressions
+* [XLSForms](http://xlsform.org) for building forms (to create contacts, add contact actions, complete tasks)
-* JSON for specify configuration
+* JSON for modifying settings
-* Use of command line tools
+* JavaScript for modifying tasks and targets

 ### To Deploy an App